Shelly855/connect4-terminal/README.md

 - This version lacks a visual interface but demonstrates core functionality.
 - It's included as part of the project history, showing early development stages before the GUI was introduced.
-- All AI agents and minimax logic work in this version.

 ---